 Peter Muheim has 20 years of hands-on experience in successfully planning, managing and developing car sharing services.
 He was starting in 1990 as a committee member of the fist CarSharing Cooperative in Switzerland, in 1997 Peter becomes vice chairman of Mobility CarSharing Switzerland, in 2001 he switched into operations as COO and in 2004 Peter becomes CEO of Mobility International Inc., a Mobility subsidiary that helps clients in other countries to establish their own car sharing services.
 Since 2008 Muheim is working as an independent expert for car sharing companies to support them in strategic questions and to optimize their operation.
 He also consults companies and city authorities in managing their mobility impacts into a more sustainable direction and how to integrate and to support car sharing activities. –> [more]

 For 30 years since he attended Stanford University during the first oil crisis Peter has been warning cities about preparing for peak oil.
 His book with Jeff Kenworthy ‘Sustainability and Cities: Overcoming Automobile Dependence’ was launched in the White House in 1999.
 He invented the term ‘automobile dependence’ to de-scribe how we have created cities where we have to drive everywhere.
 In 2001-3 Peter directed the Western Australia’s Sustainability Strategy in the Department of the Premier, the first state sustainability strategy in the world.
 In 2004-5 he was Sustainability Commissioner in Sydney.
 In 2006/7 he was a Fulbright Scholar at the University of Virginia where he co-authored ‘Resilient Cities: Responding to Peak Oil and Climate Change’ and ‘Green Urbanism Down Under’.
-He was a Local Government Councillor in the City of Fremantle from 1976-80, and is a Board Member of Infrastructure Australia that is funding infrastructure for the long term sustainability of Australian cities. –> [more]
+He was a Local Government Councillor in the City of Fremantle from 1976-80, and is a Board Member of Infrastructure Australia that is funding infrastructure for the long term sustainability of Australian cities.
+He is a Lead Author for Transport on the IPCC – Intergovernmental Panel on Climate Change. –> [more]

 Pascal is a conceptual thinker and confirmed sustainability activist with broad experience in setting up (inter)national and global organizations, projects, conferences and events.